Johneriksson88/ekorren/readme2.md

 #

-- ### User Stories
+### User Stories

 Agile development practices such as user stories were managed by using GitHub's "Issues" tab in the GitHub repository.

-The GitHub project can be accessed [here](https://github.com/users/Johneriksson88/projects/4/views/1).
+The GitHub project can be found [here](https://github.com/users/Johneriksson88/projects/4/views/1).
-The Issues page can be acceessed [here](https://github.com/Johneriksson88/ekorren/issues)
+The Issues page can be found [here](https://github.com/Johneriksson88/ekorren/issues).

 User stories were divided into three categories:

   - Visitor - a prospective customer enquiring information to make a decision to rent a storage unit
   - Customer - a customer which has decided to rent a storage unit from Magasinet Ekorren
-  - Admin - the site owner
+  - Admin - the site owner/administrator

-  - #### Visitor Goals
+### Visitor Goals

   [1](https://github.com/Johneriksson88/ekorren/issues/3).
 As a visitor I can access information about contact, directions and practical information so that I can learn more about the company, their products and how to get in touch with them.

   [2](https://github.com/Johneriksson88/ekorren/issues/2).
 As a visitor I can see arguments for why I would want to rent a storage unit from Magasinet Ekorren so that I can make a decision to rent or not to rent a storage unit.

   [3](https://github.com/Johneriksson88/ekorren/issues/1).
 As a visitor I can access information about the different products and their prices so that I can make a decision to rent or not rent a storage unit.

-  - #### Customer Goals
+### Customer Goals

   [1](https://github.com/Johneriksson88/ekorren/issues/14).
 As a customer/visitor I can get clear messages on top of the page so that I get feedback on what I've done.

   [2](https://github.com/Johneriksson88/ekorren/issues/11).
 As a customer I can view my orders so that I know what and how many storage units I'm renting.

   [3](https://github.com/Johneriksson88/ekorren/issues/10).
 As a customer I can edit my contact information so that my contact and invoice details are up to date.

   [4](https://github.com/Johneriksson88/ekorren/issues/9).
 As a customer I can delete orders so that I can cancel my rental of storage unit/units.

   [5](https://github.com/Johneriksson88/ekorren/issues/8).
 As a customer I can delete my account so that I can choose not to be a customer any more.

   [6](https://github.com/Johneriksson88/ekorren/issues/5).
 As a customer I can register an account so that I can update my information and manage/make new orders.

   [7](https://github.com/Johneriksson88/ekorren/issues/4).
 As a customer I can rent a storage unit directly from the web site so that I can quickly act on my decision to rent a storage unit from Magasinet Ekorren.

-  - #### Admin goals
+### Admin goals

   [1](https://github.com/Johneriksson88/ekorren/issues/7).
 As an admin I can login to an admin account so that I can access the admin panel.

   [2](https://github.com/Johneriksson88/ekorren/issues/12).
 As an admin I can get an email notification when a new order is submitted so that I can manually process it.

   [3](https://github.com/Johneriksson88/ekorren/issues/13).
 As an admin I can get an email notification when an order is deleted so that I can cancel the invoicing for that order.

   [4](https://github.com/Johneriksson88/ekorren/issues/6).
 As an admin I can download the customer registry so that I can view it and import it to my invoice software.

   #

   ## Wireframes

-  The wireframes for this site were created using Balasmiq.
+  The wireframe for this website were created using Balasmiq.
 The end product ended up a little bit different from the original wireframe, due to considerations and ideas changing as the creative process flowed on.
 I only made a wireframe for the landing page, as to get a big picture feel of how the website should look and feel.
+The user panel and subsequent pages was design on the fly experimenting with different bootstrap components.

+  The initial idea was to have a true one page website with the order form on the bottom of the page, but after experimenting it felt more logical to have this step separated from the landing page which i wanted to be purely informational, and leading a potential customer to ordering with calls to action.

+  Also, as I realized that I needed to have a login function where the user could perform full CRUD functionality on the database - as per the assessment criteria of the project - it made even more sense to have the order form on another page.

   ![Wireframe](main/static/readme/magasinet_ekorren_wireframe.png)